Yes! We buy used guns, take trades and will Consign your firearm. We charge a 20% Consignment fee upon the sale of the firearm.

 and a Private Party Transfer fee of $10 for each subsequent firearm.

 In order to waive the statutory 10 day waiting period for firearm transfers, the DOJ requires a letter with specific verbiage to be provided at the time of running the DROS.
 Please see here for their requirements: https://oag.ca.gov/sites/all/files/agweb/pdfs/firearms/forms/volreg.pdf

 We also provide a standard, blank letter for our LEO clients to use as a reference.
 If you would like a copy, please contact us.

-If you do not have a CA ID/DL or Real CA ID/DL, you may still purchase a firearm using your Military Identification Card, along with a copy of your Permanent Change of Station Duty Orders.
+If you do not have a Valid State ID/DL or Real CA ID/DL, you may still purchase a firearm using your Military Identification Card, along with a copy of your Permanent Change of Station Duty Orders.
 These cannot be web orders, but original version detailing your “Assigned to” location within the state of California.

 Yes, you can!
 Please bring your Resident Alien Identification Card along with your CA ID/DL or CA Real ID/DL to purchase a firearm.
 Please note that your full name must match on all identification, including first, middle and last name order.

 If you are a resident of a country participating in the Visa Waiver Program, you simply must provide: